 Insider Tip: For little kids, avoid the larger bike path that runs nine miles around the entire basin and take the shorter, off-street loop around Lake Balboa.
 Begin on the path from the east side of the lake and head past the Japanese Garden.

 Lights, camera, cruise!
 Tucked into the Hollywood Hills (besides 3 million dollar homes) is the serene Hollywood Reservoir surrounded by a 3.5 mile walking and biking loop.
 With gorgeous views and a wide-open, flat paved path, this is the perfect place to enjoy a relaxing and easy bike ride.
 Be sure to take a quick break at the Mulholland Dam as this is the ideal spot to snag a family selfie with the iconic Hollywood sign looming in the background!

-Insider Tip: The best place to start your ride is from the North Gate off of Lake Hollywood Drive (where there is also lots of free parking!).
-Weekends tend to be more crowded with pedestrian traffic, so a weekday ride is a great time for beginner bikers to have the path all to themselves!
+Insider Tip: The best place to start your ride is from the North Gate off of Lake Hollywood Dr. Weekends tend to be more crowded with pedestrian traffic, so a weekday ride is a great time for beginner bikers to have the path all to themselves!

 Ballona Creek Trail

 While the LA River path is popular with lots of riders, it tends to be pretty populated and a bit more challenging for beginner bicyclists.
 For something similar that’s much more easy-going, head over to the Ballona Creek Trail in Culver City.
 Running seven miles from the east side of Culver City to Playa del Rey, this mellow-yet-scenic route runs right along the Ballona wetlands and Marina del Rey, which is certain to delight the boat lovers in your family!

 Insider Tip: Seven miles can be a bit long so shorten the ride by starting at the Sawtelle Avenue or Centinela entrance.